Biological Allografts with Stem Cells

 - Aids in healing and regeneration by utilizing Wharton’s Jelly and placental tissue.
 These are an excellent source of mesenchymal cells (MSC’s) that can differentiate into a variety of cell types including muscle (myocytes), bone (osteoblasts), cartilage (chondrocytes), and fat cells (adipocytes).

 - Helps reduce pain and inflammation.
-StemVive’s amniotic tissue/fluid is rich in cytokines, growth factors, exosomes, and micro-RNA.
+StemVive’s umbilical cord derived biological allograft is rich in cytokines, growth factors, exosomes, and micro-RNA.
 These work together to signal the body to heal and repair itself and aid in regeneration.

 - Minimally-manipulated and highly concentrated allograft flowable formula specifically configured for injectable delivery

-- DMSO free cryo-preservation process maximizes cellular viability post-thaw
+- The state of the art cryo-preservation process maximizes cellular viability post-thaw

-- Placental tissues cause little to no immune response in the receiving patient
+- Allograft tissues cause little to no immune response in the receiving patient

 - Intended for homologous use, StemVive supplements the patient's tissue and assists in the body's natural regenerative functions.